troyraen/DM-in-Stars/README.md

 1. DM mass (`mxGeV [GeV]`)
 2. DM-proton cross section (`sigmaxp [cm^2]`)
 3. Boost in DM capture rate relative to the solar environment (`cboost`, dimensionless).
 It encapsulates the environment's DM density and velocity dispersion.
-This variable is $\gamma_B$ in the Raen 2020 paper.
+This variable is $\Gamma_B$ in the Raen 2020 paper.
 4. Spin dependent or independent scattering (`spindep`, Boolean).
 Currently, only the spin dependent option is fully functional.